 - Clear copy of the photo page of the passport of each person entering the country (scholar and dependents).
 The name must be given on the DS-2019 exactly as it is on the passport.
 Having a copy of the passport will avoid delays.

-- Photocopy of the offer letter indicating amount of support and specific project/work the scholar will be engaged in.
+- Copy of the invitation letter from Michigan Tech indicating amount of support and specific project/work the scholar will be engaged in.

 When the paperwork has been processed in IPS, the scholar’s DS-2019 form (and dependents’ forms if applicable) will be returned to the originating MTU department.
 Several information sheets will also be included.
 The DS-2019(s) and the information sheets should be sent to the scholar in time for her/his visa interview.
 Generally, this requires they be sent via FedEx or similar expedited service.

-When the scholar arrives, s/he must report to International Programs and Services.
-Proof of insurance must be submitted to the Student Insurance office in HR.
+When the scholar arrives, s/he must report to International Programs and Services and bring proof of insurance.
 If the scholar is being paid by Michigan Tech, s/he must also check in with HR/Payroll.

 Guidelines for Extending a DS-2019